Moduli space of planar polygonal linkage: a combinatorial description: Abstract

 \section{Abstract}

-We explicitly describe a structure of a regular cell complex $CWM(L)$ on the moduli space $M(L)$ of a planar polygonal linkage $L$.
-The combinatorics is very much related (but not equal) to the combinatorics of the permutahedron.
+We describe and study an explicit structure of a regular cell complex $\mathcal{K}(L)$ on the moduli space $M(L)$ of a planar polygonal linkage $L$.
+The combinatorics is very much related (but not equal) to the combinatorics of the permutohedron.
 In particular, the cells of maximal dimension are labeled by elements of the symmetric group.
-For example, if the moduli space $M(L)$ is a sphere, the complex $CWM(L)$ is dual to the boundary complex of the permutahedron.
+For example, if the moduli space $M$ is a sphere, the complex $\mathcal{K}$ is dual to the boundary complex of the permutohedron.

-The dual complex $CWM^*$ is patched of Cartesian products of permutohedra and carries a natural PL-structure.
-It can be explicitly realized as a polyhedron in the Euclidean space via a surgery on the permutohedron.
+The dual complex $\mathcal{K}^*$ is patched of Cartesian products of permutohedra.
+It can be explicitly realized in the Euclidean space via a surgery on the permutohedron.